 4. TWEAK YOUR HABITS

-Spending more time at home and less time on the go may enable you to prepare some simple and delicious dishes.
-Staying home and avoiding take-out meals and single use coffee cups will help lower your single-use plastic consumption.
+Lastly, spending more time at home and less time on the go may enable you to prepare some simple and delicious dishes.
+Staying home and avoiding take-out meals and single-use coffee cups will help lower your plastic consumption.
 That being said, this is a delicate time for local businesses.
 Please consider buying gift certificates for future use from your community’s independent restaurants.
-In the meantime, plan to eat in-house and plastic free.
+In the meantime, plan to eat in-house and plastic-free.

 There are many other Earth-friendly habits you can implement in your daily life.
 Visit WWF’s website to learn more simple changes you can make to your daily life today!

 Looking for more ideas on how to celebrate Earth Hour, including kid-friendly ideas?
-The Earth Hour website has posted 20+ ideas to celebrate at home, like holding an eco-friendly fashion show out of recyclables or having a themed Environmental Movie Night.
-You can stream some great documentaries for free through the 2020 Environmental Film Festival website and watch Our Planet on Netflix.
+The Earth Hour website has posted 20+ ideas to celebrate at home.
+For example, you could hold an eco-friendly fashion show out of recyclables or have a themed Environmental Movie Night!
+You can stream some great documentaries for free through the 2021 Environmental Film Festival website and watch Our Planet on Netflix.